thomasduft/openiddict-ui/README.md

 ## Running the sample

-Assuming you downloaded the sources and opened the directory with [VS Code](https://code.visualstudio.com/) you should be good to go!
+Assuming you downloaded the sources and opened [VS Code](https://code.visualstudio.com/) in the root repo directory you should be good to go!
 Ahh and of course you need [.NET Core](https://dotnet.microsoft.com/download) and [node.js](https://nodejs.org/en/) installed on your development environment.

 ### Running the Server
 1. Open the integrated terminal in VS Code and type